 In this case, there’s a good chance that your vehicle’s alignment might be off.
-Common symptoms of misalignment are steering wobble, vibrations, and the car tend to pull to one side.
+Common symptoms of misalignment are steering wobble, vibrations, and the car tends to pull to one side.

 Misalignment is not the worst thing that could happen to your vehicle but it can accelerate wear and tear.
 This type of hidden damage can cause additional stress to the tires, suspension, brakes, and other parts of the car.